F4llow/trayce/README.md

    python3 app.py
    ```

-5. Open the `frontend` folder and install the required dependences (with the flag `--legacy-peer-deps` or `--force` if necessary):
+5. Open the `frontend` folder and install the required dependences (with the flag `--legacy-peer-deps` if necessary):
    ```
    cd frontend
-   npm install
+   npm install --legacy-peer-deps
    ```

+Note: If any dependencies can not be resolved, install them with the same flag: ```npm install <dependency> --legacy-peer-deps```.

 6. Run app:
    ```